jspecify/jspecify/docs/docs/spec.md

 The output of the process is an augmented type.

 To determine the output, apply the following rules in order.
-Once one condition is met, skip the remaining conditions.

 -   If the nullness operator to apply is `NO_CHANGE`, then the output augmented type is the input augmented type.

--   If the input augmented type is an [intersection type], then the output is also an intersection type.
+-   Otherwise, if the input augmented type is an [intersection type], then the output is also an intersection type.
 For every element `Tᵢ` of the input type, the output type has an element that is the output of applying the desired nullness operator to `Tᵢ`.

--   The output is a type that is the same as the input augmented type except with its nullness operator set to the nullness operator to apply.
+-   Otherwise, the output is a type that is the same as the input augmented type except with its nullness operator set to the nullness operator to apply.

 ## Capture conversion